ypereirareis/vagrant-elasticsearch-cluster/README.md

 The maximum number VMs running in the cluster is 5.
 Indeed, it is possible to run much more than 5, but it's not really needed for a test environment cluster, and the RAM needed would be much more important.
-If you still want to use more than 5 VMs, you will have to add your own configuration files in the [conf](conf) directory.
+If you still want to use more than 5 VMs, you will have to add/edit your own configuration files in the [conf](conf) directory.

 **Run the cluster**

 Simply go in the cloned directory (vagrant-elasticsearch-cluster by default).
 Execute this command :

 ```